 ICLAIM’s Objectives include:

-- To create, promote and raise awareness of innovative and alternative legal solutions, including dispute resolution methods, widening access to rights.
+- To create, promote and raise awareness of innovative and alternative legal solutions, including dispute resolution methods, widening access to social justice.

-- To support legal research and impact beyond academia, making a notable difference in society.
+- To support socio-legal research and impact beyond academia, making a notable difference in society.

-- To develop ways of sharing experience, knowledge and expertise with citizens, small business and the industry, designing creative legal solutions taylor-made to their needs.
+- To create a space and share experience, knowledge and expertise with interested groups and the public at large, designing solutions taylor-made to their needs.

-- To empower ICLAIM users to find their own solutions to socio-legal challenges.
+- To empower ICLAIM users and citizens more generally to find their own solutions to socio-legal challenges.